Raphael-Boichot/Neogeo-MVS-one-slot-stereo-mod/README.md

-**A tiny PCB to grab the audio signal from a 1-slot NeoGeo MVS before it enters the amplifier.
+**A tiny PCB to grab the audio signal from a 1-slot Neo Geo MVS before it enters the amplifier.
 Restores the stereo signal.**

 ## Why ?
 Because the speaker amplifier mount on some MVS boards is configured in mono only and kind of scratchy / noisy even after recap when passing through a high/low impedance adapter (typically on a supergun), this mod allows you to extract the sound signal in stereo before any amplification and use your own sound amplification system.